-The Special Fund is responsible for providing benefits to injured workers whose employers are violating the law and not providing workers' compensation insurance (no-insurance claims).
+The Special Fund is responsible for providing workers' compensation benefits to injured workers whose employers have violated the law by not providing workers' compensation insurance.
+These workers' compensation claims are called "no insurance claims."

 d.
 Liability for Apportionment Under A.R.S.
 23-1065(F)